turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

                 });
         }
 ```

-To not create a function to mintVillage,mintFarm,mintMine and etc, the same function will mint an NFT using the name of the function it has in the smart contract ,
+To not create a function to mintVillage,mintFarm,mintMine and etc, The same function will mint an NFT using the name of the function it has in the smart contract ,
 example:
 ```javascript
  async function Mint("mintVillage") {